dickensc/dickensc.github.io/projects/pipelineProcessor.md

 Currently only a single instruction is executed at a time and the next instruction is delayed until the previous instruction is finished processing.

-To continue I would add support for branch prediction so there is not a need to stall the processor during a conditional or a branch, instead different instructions can be in the pipeline simultaneously and if a control hazard occurs the processor will catch it and pipeline will be flushed .
+To continue I would add support for branch prediction so there is not a need to stall the processor during a conditional or a branch, instead different instructions can be in the pipeline simultaneously and if a control hazard occurs the processor will catch it and the pipeline will be flushed.
 I would also like to implement a super-scalar architecture, one which supports parallel instruction execution, so multiple instructions could finish processing at the same time.

 Source: <a href="https://github.com/dickensc/pipelinedProcessor">github.com/dickensc/pipelinedProcessor</a>